Enjoy the great outdoors!

 Morehouse Parish possesses all that’s needed for a healthy, active and safe lifestyle plus an array of scenic and outdoor recreation opportunities.
 These include hunting, fishing, water sports, camping and biking.
 In addition, the northeast Louisiana area is rich with museums, historical sites and other cultural activities.
 Life is relaxing, sincere and secure, with all the metro attractions in Monroe approximately 30 minutes away.

 Morehouse Parish has plenty to offer everyone, it is definitely the place to visit for tranquility, nature watching and hunting.
-Come and enjoy Morehouse Parish.
+Come and enjoy the amazing opportunities for recreation Morehouse Parish.
 Nature, museums, fine shopping, festivals - We've Got It All!

 State Parks, Lakes, Rivers and Bayous

 Chemin-A-Haut State Park - Situated on a high bluff overlooking Bayou Bartholomew, Chemin-A-Haut State Park is a natural paradise for lovers of unspoiled beauty.
 This 503-acre site takes its name from the French word meaning "high road," which was the route used by Native Americans many years ago in their seasonal migrations.

 Located 10 miles north of Bastrop this historic state park offers activities on Big Slough Lake, Chemin-a-Haut Creek and Bayou Bartholomew.
 A variety of cabins to fit large groups or small families can be rented as well as more primitive campgrounds.
 Campgrounds are equipped with a modern bathhouse.
 Fishing, kayaking, canoeing make for a fun day trip or extended stay.
 Chemin-A-Haut State Park was designed with children in mind.
 Two playgrounds in the day-use area are a favorite spot of the younger patrons.